brentgroves/repsys/research/m_z/xml/xsd/xml_xsd.md

 With XML Schema, independent groups of people can agree on a standard for interchanging data.

 With XML Schema, you can verify data.

-## XML Schemas Support Data Types

-One of the greatest strengths of XML Schemas is the support for data types:

-- It is easier to describe document content
-- It is easier to define restrictions on data
-- It is easier to validate the correctness of data
-- It is easier to convert data between different data types

-## XML Schemas use XML Syntax

-Another great strength about XML Schemas is that they are written in XML:

-- You don't have to learn a new language
-- You can use your XML editor to edit your Schema files
-- You can use your XML parser to parse your Schema files
-- You can manipulate your Schemas with the XML DOM
-- You can transform your Schemas with XSLT

 If you want to study XML Schema, please read our **[XML Schema Tutorial](https://www.w3schools.com/xml/schema_intro.asp)**.